Plot data on ternary diagrams

 Do no plotting.
 Instead, convert the input (a,b,c[,z]) records to Cartesian (x,y,[,z]) records, where x, y are normalized coordinates on the triangle (i.e., 0–1 in x and 0–sqrt(3)/2 in y).

 Do NOT clip symbols that fall outside map border [Default plots points whose coordinates are strictly inside the map border only].

 Give the min and max limits for each of the three axis a, b, and c.

-Plot individual symbols.
-If present, size is symbol size in the unit set in gmt.conf (unless c, i, or p is appended).
+Plot individual symbols in a ternary diagram.
+If -S is not given then we will instead plot lines (requires -W) or polygons (requires -C or -G).
+If present, size is symbol size in the unit set by PROJ_LENGTH_UNIT (unless c, i, or p is appended).
 If the symbol code (see below) is not given it will be read from the last column in the input data; this cannot be used in conjunction with binary input.
 Optionally, append c, i, or p to indicate that the size information in the input data is in units of cm, inch, or point, respectively [Default is PROJ_LENGTH_UNIT].
 Note: If you provide both size and symbol via the input file you must use PROJ_LENGTH_UNIT to indicate the unit used for the symbol size or append the units to the sizes in the file.
 If symbol sizes are expected via the third data column then you may convert those values to suitable symbol sizes via the -i mechanism.
 The general input expectations are: